Doctors Renew Calls For Australian Sugar Tax - UrduPoint

 Doctors Renew Calls For Australian Sugar Tax

 CANBERRA, Jan.
-20 (UrduPoint / Pakistan Point News - 21st Jan, 2023 ) --:Australia's top doctors' body has renewed calls for a tax on sugary drinks, warning the country risks being left behind on the issue.
+22 (UrduPoint / Pakistan Point News - 22nd Jan, 2023 ) --::Australia's top doctors' body has renewed calls for a tax on sugary drinks, warning the country risks being left behind on the issue.

 According to the Australian Medical Association (AMA), a tax of 40 cents for every 100 grams of sugar added to beverages would help lower the obesity rate and raise funds for public health campaigns.